 Graeme joined Finalta as an Analyst in 2012

-Now a Senior Manager, he pushed himself out of his comfort zone and transferred from London to help set up our Chicago office
+Now an Associate Director, he pushed himself out of his comfort zone and transferred from London to help set up our Chicago office

 How would you describe a typical day at Finalta?